-The Manager HRD, called Madhavan and asked for the reasons for absence.
-He asked the delinquent how the company would tolerate such absenteeism.
-Madhavan was asked why he failed to produce medical certificates, if he was really sick?
-Was he not given an opportunity twice to correct himself, once by Branch Manager, Salem and later by Branch Manager, Madura?
+The Manager HRD, asked Madhavan, the reasons for absence.
+He asked Mr. Madhavan how a company would tolerate such absenteeism.
+He was asked why he failed to produce medical certificates, if he was really sick?
+Was he not given an opportunity twice to correct himself, once by the Branch Manager, Salem and later by the Branch Manager, Madura?
 Madhavan had no answer to these questions.
-He, however requested the Manager to give him one last chance.
+He however, requested the Manager to give him one last chance.
 He had no complaints against the Branch Managers.
-The HRD Manager assured support to him if his version was convincing.
+The management assured support to him if his version was convincing.
 Madhavan then narrated his family background.